Practical AI support for partners, BD and marketing teams who want stronger commercial outcomes – not simply more noise about tools.

 Awareness and performance are not the same thing, and the gap between them is where most organisations are stuck.
 The shift requires something more specific than training or exposure.

-A great deal of the discussion around AI adoption starts from a simple assumption: that the main barrier is understanding.
+Most thinking about AI adoption rests on a single assumption: that the main barrier is understanding.
 If people knew enough about what AI could do, they would naturally begin to use it.
-That logic appears in most training, content and organisational messaging.
+That logic underpins most training, content and organisational messaging.

 But that is not what is happening in practice.